sparanoid/almace-scaffolding/README.md

 [![devDependency Status](https://david-dm.org/sparanoid/almace-scaffolding/dev-status.svg)](https://david-dm.org/sparanoid/almace-scaffolding#info=devDependencies)
 [![Demo Available](https://img.shields.io/badge/demo-available-brightgreen.svg)](#c8)

-`jksf`, a.k.a. **Almace Scaffolding**, a sleek and super-fast responsive theme with only one HTTP request, LESS auto-compile, prefix-free, HTML minification, inlined stylesheets and more.
+`amsf`, a.k.a. **Almace Scaffolding**, a sleek and super-fast responsive theme with only one HTTP request, LESS auto-compile, prefix-free, HTML minification, inlined stylesheets and more.
 Available for [Jekyll](http://jekyllrb.com/) right now (will be available for more platforms in the future).

 **Table of Contents**